 Three patterns predict failure even with a quality holder.
 Recognize these before assuming the holder is at fault.

-Loose twist-lock from daily wear.
+A loose twist-lock from daily wear can break the seal.
 The TagVault Pet’s closure is intentionally easy to open (one-handed twist) for owners.
 The trade-off is that it can loosen during high-vibration wear like dog collar shake-off, vehicle vibration on a kayak rack, or repeated bag drops.
 Check tightness weekly.

-Sustained depths past 1 meter.
-A diving dog can hit 2-3 meters past the seal limit.
+Sustained depths past 1 meter can push past the AirTag’s rated seal limit.

-Saltwater corrosion over months.
-Saltwater is harsher than freshwater on stainless steel.
+Saltwater corrosion over months is harsher than freshwater wear on stainless steel.

 Best Waterproof AirTag Holders Compared

 For non-pet waterproof use cases, three holders beyond TagVault Pet are worth considering.
-The Verge reported that consumer water-proof IP rating differences are commonly misunderstood; IP68 isn’t just deeper than IP67, it allows continuous submersion at the manufacturer’s specified depth.
-Each has a different depth and durability tradeoff.
+The IP code reference states that an IP68 device is “suitable for continuous immersion in water under conditions which the manufacturer shall specify” — so IP68 isn’t just deeper than IP67’s 1-meter limit, it covers prolonged underwater use.
+Each holder has a different depth and durability tradeoff.

 | Holder | IP Rating | Best Use Case | Notes |